All About Holi Festival, Significance, Date, Importance

 - Sugam Mehta

-Gudi Padwa (Padva) 2018: Date, Meaning of Gudi (Gidhi), How To Celebrate Know ev
+Gudi Padwa (Padva) 2019: Date, Meaning of Gudi (Gidhi), How to Celebrate Know ev

-Akshaya Tritiya is on 18th April 2018, (Wednesday) Akshaya Tritiya , also known
+Akshaya Tritiya is on May 7 2019, (Tuesday) Akshaya Tritiya, also known as Akha

 Namaste!
 Rudra Centre is today a Global supplier of Rudraksha, Gemstones, Yantras and Hindu Puja items all across the world.
 We advocate evolution in consciousness to achieve material and spiritual success.
 We thus bring these sacred items with usage as per ancient wisdom so that you derive full benefits.
 Shop with us knowing that all items are selected with love and care and due diligence.